KBA-Learning/KBA_CHF_NPCI_B7/ProjectGuidelines/README.md

 3. **Pitch deck**: The pitch deck showing the details and workflow of your project.

-4. **Documentation**: The documentation file of your project should have the following contents.
+4. **Documentation**: Your project documentation file should have the following contents.
 - Use case (Current Scenario, Pros & Cons).
 - Why Fabric(Advantages of introducing Fabric).
 - Rough and neat workflow diagram of the use case.